katlasik/tic-tac-toe/README.md

 To bootstrap database you can use script [Initialize_database.sql](src/main/resources/db/init/Initialize_database.sql).

-On every startup of the application [migrations](src/main/resources/db/migration) are ran by flyway.
+On every startup of the application flyway runs [migrations](src/main/resources/db/migration).

 ## Documentation